- The average cost of car insurance in Michigan is $2,266 a year or $189 per month, based on our data analysis.

 Compare car insurance quotes in Michigan

-Begin your search for the top car insurance policy in Michigan by getting quotes from multiple insurance providers and comparing them.
+Compare the best car insurance options in Michigan by getting quotes from different insurance companies.

-In the table below, see an overview of various car insurance companies in Michigan, along with their average annual premiums.
+Below is a breakdown of car insurance companies in Michigan and their average annual premiums.

 Company | State Minimum | 50/100/50 | 100/300/100 |